Torus bifurcation of a dissipative time crystal

 \textit{Experiment.---} In the experiment, we prepare a BEC of $^{87}$Rb atoms with {a} particle number of around $N_\mathrm{a}\approx 4\times10^4$.
 The BEC is strongly coupled to the fundamental mode of an optical high-finesse cavity by pumping with a retro-reflected light field along the direction perpendicular to the cavity axis as depicted in Fig.~\ref{fig:1}(a).
 We pump with a wavelength $\lambda_\mathrm{p} = 791.59\,$nm, which is blue-detuned with respect to the $D_1$-line of $^{87}$Rb at $794.98\,$nm, and thus the pump field provides a repulsive standing wave potential for the atoms.
 The recoil frequency corresponding to this pump wavelength is $\omega_\mathrm{rec} = 2\pi \times 3.7~\mathrm{kHz}$.
 The lattice depth produced by a single photon scattered into the cavity is $U_\mathrm{0} = 2\pi\times0.7\,$Hz.
 The bare detuning between the pump and cavity frequencies is $\delta_c$.
 When accounting for the the collective light shift, this gives rise to an effective detuning $\delta_\mathrm{eff} = \delta_c - N_\mathrm{a} U_0/2$.
 The cavity field decay rate is $\kappa=2\pi\times 3.2$~kHz.
 Thus, the system operates in the recoil-resolved regime $\kappa \sim \omega_\mathrm{rec}$, which means that the photon-mediated infinite-range interaction between the atoms is dynamical, and the cavity dynamics cannot be adiabatically eliminated, as for broad-bandwidth cavities with $\kappa \gg \omega_\mathrm{rec}$ \cite{Mivehvar2021}.

 In Fig.~\ref{fig:1}(b), the experimental phase diagram in the parameter space spanned by the final pump intensity $\epsilon_\mathrm{f}$ and the effective detuning $\delta_{\mathrm{eff}}$ is shown.
-The supplemental material contains details on the construction of the phase diagram and the criteria used to distinguish between the normal phase (NP), superradiant phase (SP), and chaotic response (CH) \cite{suppmat}.
+We note that the sharp boundaries between the phases are due to the set of criteria used to distinguish between the normal phase (NP), superradiant phase (SP), and irregular response (IR) as discussed in the supplemental material \cite{suppmat}.
 In the following, we will focus on the LC and LT.
 Later, we will demonstrate theoretically that the LT in this work appears as a torus in three-dimensional coordinate space.
 First, we will discuss the experimental signatures of the LC and LT based on the dynamics of the intracavity photon number $|a|^2$ used to construct the phase diagram in Fig.~\ref{fig:1}(b).

 We analyse the normalised Fourier spectra of $|a|^2$, {with some examples shown in} Figs.~\ref{fig:1}(c) and \ref{fig:1}(d) for a LC and LT, respectively.
 Both the LC and LT have well-defined oscillation frequencies appearing as peaks in the Fourier spectra of $|a|^2$.
 In a LC, there is one dominant response frequency, in addition to possible higher harmonics, as seen from the peak around $\sim$10 kHz in Fig.~\ref{fig:1}(c).
 In contrast, in a LT, a second prominent frequency peak is found, as shown in the subdominant peak around $\sim$7 kHz in Fig.~\ref{fig:1}(d).
 We emphasise that an incommensurate ratio between the primary and secondary peaks is indicative of a quasiperiodic dynamics, a defining feature of a LT.
 Note that a period-doubling bifurcation occurs when the ratio between the secondary and primary peaks is exactly $1/2$.
 In the Supplemental Material \cite{suppmat}, we explain in detail how we experimentally classify LC and LT based on their unique signatures.